diazlp/world_conference-app/README.md

 ## Available Scripts

+To configure the project after downloading/cloning this repository, first you need to run:

+### `npm install`

+to install the dependencies.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`